Asymmetric All-Pay Auctions with Spillovers: Payoffs

 Theorem \ref{thm:syncomp} gives an analogue of \eqref{eq:normalizedc-nospillovers} for some contests with spillovers.
 The proof is in the Appendix.
-Condition \eqref{eq:sync1} is the same as \eqref{eq:normalizedc-nospillovers}, while Condition \eqref{eq:sync2} additionally imposes two extra requirements: (1) spillovers increase the value of the prize\footnote{The condition only imposes this for Player $-i$.} and (2) player $i$ is less dependant on these spillovers than her opponent.
+Condition \eqref{eq:sync1} is the same as \eqref{eq:normalizedc-nospillovers}, while Condition \eqref{eq:sync2} additionally imposes two extra requirements: (1) spillovers increase the value of the prize for Player $-i$ and (2) player $i$ is less dependant on these spillovers than her opponent.

-Theorem \ref{thm:syncomp} cannot be applied when spillovers decrease the value of the prize for both players.
-In this case, as demonstrated in Example \ref{example:rankedcost}, a player with strictly higher costs can receive a positive payoff even if both players have the same value function $v$ for the prize.
+Unlike contests without spillovers, condition \ref{eq:normalizedc-nospillovers} is not sufficient for the conclusion of Theorem \ref{thm:syncomp} to hold.
+Example \ref{example:rankedcost}, for instance, contains a situation where a player with strictly higher costs receives positive expected payoffs even when both players have exactly the same value function $v$ for the prize.